SpaceKatt/spacekatt-io/README.md

 Continuous integration is performed on [TravisCI](https://travis-ci.org/github/SpaceKatt/spacekatt-io), as defined by [`.travis.yml`](.travis.yml).
 Two jobs are performed: building the Docker image and building/testing the project with Rush/Heft (respectively).

 Continuous deployment is on the roadmap.
-However, automation for deployments have yet to be implemented.
+However, automation for deployments has yet to be implemented.
 Please refer to the [`Project Inventory`](https://github.com/SpaceKatt/spacekatt-io#project-inventory) for links to `READMEs` with the manual deployment instructions for each project (until the process is automated).

 ## Observability